 Yield Protection Insurance, YP, protects farms from various events.
 YP Coverage typically safeguards against drought, excess moisture, hailstorms, floods, insects, diseases, freezes, wildlife and more.
 As long as these conditions are included in the package, the farm will be guaranteed reimbursement up to the agreed-upon percentage.

 Revenue Protection Insurance, or crop insurance for market change, insures farmers a certain dollar value per acre based on production history and market prices.
 The estimated value of the farmer’s crop is based on his own production history times the projected price from the Chicago Mercantile Exchange (CME).
 He then purchases a percentage of the estimated value as his level of protection.
 If the value of his crop declined due to a soft market or low yield, he may receive a payment if the crop value is below his purchased guarantee.
 Even if he does not sell any of his crop he may still be reimbursed for the reduced value had he sold the crop at the expected market value.

 Crop Insurance protects farmers and their businesses.
 Having a safety net just in case something goes wrong allows farmers to concentrate on what matters: growing their crops.
-Contact us today or call us at 717-665-2283 for more information about crop insurance!
+Contact us today or call us at 717-665-2283 or 800-537-6880 for more information about crop insurance!